chun337163833/firesim/README.md

 # Firesim
-HTML5 wildfire simulation using LimeJS
+HTML5 wildfire simulation using LimeJS.

+# Notice
+This software is still in very early alpha.
+You run this software at your own risk!